awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 If the add\-on has an IAM account associated with it, the IAM account is not removed\.

-Select the tab with the name of the tool that you want to use to remove the CoreDNS Amazon EKS add\-on from your `1.18` or later cluster with\.
+Select the tab with the name of the tool that you want to use for removing the CoreDNS Amazon EKS add\-on\.

 ------
 #### [ eksctl ]